 Alternative Scenario A:

 The objective is to analyze the impact of bi-directional controllable transmission to Quebec.
-It assumes the addition of a 1,200 MW bi-directionally capable controllable direct current line.
+It assumes the addition of a 2,400 MW bi-directionally capable controllable direct current tie injecting into Northeast Massachusetts.

 Alternative Scenario B:

 The objective is to analyze the impact of vehicle to grid storage.
-It assumes that an additional 100 gigawatts of energy storage is available for a two-hour duration based on an estimated 25% of 8 million electric vehicles with 100 kilowatt batteries capable of providing electric storage and vehicle to grid services.
+It assumes that an additional 100 gigawatts of energy storage are available for a two-hour duration based on an estimated 25% of 8 million electric vehicles with 100 kilowatt batteries capable of providing electric storage and vehicle to grid services.

 Alternative Scenario C: